Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification

-The total number of free parameters in our 3D model is still huge and we performed tests with many parameter combinations.
-Here, we can only present a few of them starting from our a posteriori knowledge of the best fitting model (''Hog.~1``, Fig.~\ref{Fig:bestfit_cut}) where we discuss the impact of the different parameters.
-The different geometries and parameter sets for the Orion Bar PDR are summarised in Table~\ref{table:models}.
-The first 12 rows in Table~\ref{table:models} give different parameter sets in the context of the ``Hogerheijde'' model, while the last row refers to the cylindrical model (compare Sect.~\ref{sec:OriModel} and Figs.~\ref{Fig:OriBarGeometry_FUV} and \ref{Fig:cylindricalGeometry}).

-To evaluate the goodness of the fit, with respect to the simultaneous reproduction of the integrated line intensities and the Orion Bar stratification structure, we determine the position and the integrated intensity of the pixel with the highest integrated intensity for each transition from our model strips.
+To evaluate the goodness of the fit, accounting for the simultaneous reproduction of the integrated line intensities and the Orion Bar stratification structure, we determine the $y$-position and the integrated intensity of the pixel with the highest integrated intensity for each transition from our simulated cuts.

-The stratification is measured in terms of the $y$-offset of the peak intensity of each line relative to the [C{\sc ii}] peak position: $\Delta y_i = y_i-y_{\rm [CII]}$ (negative signs mean a shift in the direction towards $\Theta^1$~Ori~C, see Table~\ref{table:observations}).
+The stratification is measured in terms of the $y$-offset of the intensity peak relative to the [C{\sc ii}] peak position: $\Delta y_i = y_{\rm [CII]}-y_i$ where the index $i$ refers to different transitions (a negative $\Delta y_i$ indicates a shift towards $\Theta^1$~Ori~C).